blackbird71SR/Hello-World/README.md

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.

+-[x] **ADA**
+It is a statically typed, structured, imperative programming language that is based on Pascal.
+A team of CII Honeywell Bull that was led by Jean Ichbiah developed Ada.
+The Ada compilers are validated for mission-critical systems.
+Ada is an internationally standardized computer programming language.

 -[x] **APL**
 Named after the book A Programming Language (Iverson, Kenneth E., 1962), APL is an array programming language.
 It can work simultaneously on multiple arrays of data.
 It is interpretive, interactive and a functional programming language.